 How do I know if a course taken at another university/college is equivalent to the pre-requisite courses at Memorial University?

-If you haven't submitted an application for admission but want to know if the courses you've taken are equivalent, contact the University Registrar at email@example.com.
-Make sure to provide the course description and outline for the course that you think is equivalent to the Memorial University course.
+If you want to know if the courses you've taken are equivalent, contact Marie Donovan at the University Registrar at firstname.lastname@example.org.
+Make sure to provide the full course description and course outline for the course that you think is equivalent to the Memorial University course.

-If you have submitted an application for admission, the University Registrar will automatically assess courses on your transcript for pre-admission purposes.
+If you're applying for admission, the University Registrar will automatically assess courses on your transcript for pre-admission purposes.
 If you're accepted into the program, your entire transcript will then be assessed.

 Is there a minimum grade requirement for the pre-admission courses?

-A passing grade (i.e. 50%) is required for all pre-admission courses but you should keep in mind that it is important to have a strong background in sciences to be successful.
+A passing grade (i.e. 50%) is required for all pre-admission courses but it's important to have a strong background in these courses to be successful.
+The Admissions Committee will scrutinize the grades achieved in the pre-admission courses.
 Click here for more information on successful grade benchmarks for the pharmacy program.

-Applicants should complete the required pre-admission courses by the end of the winter session (April) for the year in which admission is being sought.
-This allows official transcripts to be received and reviewed in our office by June 1.
+Applicants should complete the required pre-admission courses by the end of the winter semester (April) for the year in which admission is being sought.
+This allows official transcripts to be received and reviewed before final offers of admission are made.

-Do I have to take a full course load (i.e. five courses per semester) during the pre-Pharmacy year(s) to be considered for admission?
+Do I have to take a full course load during the pre-Pharmacy year(s) to be considered for admission?

 The Pharmacy program is academically challenging requiring students to take 6 sometimes 7 courses per semester so you must demonstrate your ability to handle that.